Skip to Content

 Do Houseplants Attract Mosquitoes?

 Any houseplant can potentially attract mosquitoes if they are overwatered.
 Besides the sweet smell of humanity, mosquitoes are also attracted to standing water.
-If your houseplants are overwatered to the point, there are consistent puddles, or if the plate beneath the pot is never drained of its excess water, you are leaving yourself at mosquito risk.
+If your houseplants are overwatered to the point of consistent puddles, or if the plate beneath the pot is never drained of excess water, you leave yourself at mosquito risk.

 Mosquitoes need stagnant water in which to lay their eggs.
 Generally, they will not come inside your home to do so, but there remains a risk in the summer when windows and doors are open.
-Some plant-parents like to take their plant-babies outside to the porch or yard during the summer.
-If you do so, be sure to dump out any remaining still water before bringing it back inside.
+Some plant parents like taking their babies outside to the porch or yard during the summer.
+If you do so, dump any remaining still water before bringing it back inside.

 Since snake plants do not generally require high amounts of water, they are not at particular risk of becoming a mosquito breeding spot.